charleschen-ml/eic-llm/README.md

 ## Efficient LLMs via Switchable and Dynamic Quantization

 ### Overview
-- The goal of this project is to apply quantization-aware training (QAT) to improve the accuracy-efficiency tradeoff of causal large-language models at inference time.
+- The goal of this project is to apply quantization-aware training (QAT) to improve the accuracy-efficiency tradeoff of causal language models at inference time.
 Our best configuration achieves EM = 33 (vs. 34 full-precision) with 36.3% memory savings.
 In addition, we evalauate the robustness against adversarial attacks under different precision schemes.

 ### Code Structure